-Master of Science in Clinical Psychology
+Master of Science in Clinical Psychology (MSCP)

-- Master of Science in Clinical Psychology degree (MSCP).
-The MSCP degree, at 37 units, prepares students for future doctoral studies in the field of psychology, and can serve as a terminal degree for unlicensed, master’s level mental health professionals who wish to work within a broad range of clinical and administrative settings.
+- The MSCP, at 37 units, prepares students for future doctoral studies, and can serve as a terminal degree for unlicensed, master’s level mental health professionals to work within a broad range of clinical, social service, medical, research, and administrative settings.

-- Master of Science in Clinical Psychology/Marriage and Family Therapy (MFT)/Licensed Professional Clinical Counselor (LPCC) degree.
-This combined degree, at 67 units, enables students to pursue clinical licenses as a marriage and family therapist (MFT) and as a professional clinical counselor (LPCC).
-The MSCP/MFT /LPCC degree may also be for students interested in doctoral studies.
+- The MSCP/MFT/LPCC concentration, at 67 units, enables students to pursue clinical licenses to practice as a marriage and family therapist (MFT) and as a professional clinical counselor (LPCC).
+It may also be for students interested in doctoral studies.

 - Courses are conveniently offered in the late afternoon, evening, and weekends.